openstack/ceilometer/doc/source/admin/telemetry-best-practices.rst

    central and compute agents as necessary.
 The agents are designed to scale horizontally.
 For more information refer to the `high availability guide
    <https://docs.openstack.org/ha-guide/controller-ha-telemetry.html>`_.

-#. `workload_partitioning` of notification agents is only required if
-   the pipeline configuration leverages transformers.
-It may also be enabled if batching is required to minimize load on the defined publisher targets.
-If transformers are not enabled, multiple agents may still be deployed without `workload_partitioning` and processing will be done greedily.